ShiftLeftSecurity/field-integrations/shiftleft-utils/README.md

 python -m pip install --upgrade pip --user python -m pip install -r .\requirements.txt --user
 ```

+On a Mac, use of [pyenv](https://github.com/pyenv/pyenv) is recommended.

 Set the ShiftLeft access token as an environment variable SHIFTLEFT_ACCESS_TOKEN.